 Above is the start of some baby plants: a squash plant (top left), a stevia plant (top right), and what I later discovered to be watermelon (bottom left).
 Little did I know that the squash and watermelon would try to take over the WORLD.
 The below shot is about three weeks later.

 Oddly, my squash has approximately one million blossoms on it, I have SEEN bees on it, and yet there was no actual squash happening for the first few months.
 We needed squash marriage counseling.
 I watched some You Tubes on how to hand pollinate the squash, but I couldn't find any girl flowers to use the boy flowers on!
 We have a gay squash.
 While I'm totally okay with that, I may need to plant a straight one so I can get some squash.
 However, all the boy flowers have made for some lovely stuffed, fried squash blossoms.
 UPDATE: 7/10-I found ONE round, green squash growing!
 And some girl flowers!!
+I also found my first watermelon!
+It's about the size of a grapefruit, but I'm pretty excited even though it's getting harder and harder to contain the watermelon vine.
+I've gotten several tomato cages to try to tame the squash and watermelon vines, but they're barely making a dent in all this crazy growth.

 This funny fellow is a black Hungarian jalapeno.
 We have about four of these plants scattered about the beds, and they're very mild.
 Plus, they look cool.
 I'm not sure yet what I'll do with these.